DoctorFang/DoctorFang.github.io/_pages/rehab.md

 ## Goal

-Developing and evaluating tools to make rehabilitation more effective and more fun, and eventually help people with disabilities or neurological conditions to become stronger, more functional, and live freely in the community.
+Developing and evaluating tools to make rehabilitation more effective and more fun, and enpower people with disabilities to live more freely in our community.

 ## Projects